Matt-Webb/interview-todo-mvc-angular/README.md

 To bring up the project first run `npm install` to install all the node modules required and then use `gulp dev`.

-Consider it as a task given from a product owner on an existing codebase to you as a part of the dev team.
-Time management and task prioritization should be in mind.

-Consider that you are working in a team with other developers.
+Consider the following as a task given from a product owner, on an existing codebase, to you working in a team with other developers.

+Time management and task prioritization should be kept in mind.

 Use a branching strategy that prevents or minimises code conflicts and promotes isolation and independence.
 Like [gitflow](http://nvie.com/posts/a-successful-git-branching-model/)

 ---